K-Dharshini/ORM/README.md

 ![image](https://github.com/user-attachments/assets/67bbd830-9a07-49dc-8158-ff585fb55bcc)

 ## RESULT
-Thus the program for creating a database using ORM hass been executed successfully.
+Thus the program for creating a database using ORM has been executed successfully.